-The ActivCard Digital Identity Applet Suite v2.5 on OCS ID-One Cosmo 64 v5 only permits loading of FIPS approved applets.
+The ActivIdentity Digital Identity Applet Suite V2 for PIV only permits loading of FIPS Approved applets.
 Applets can only be loaded through a GP secure channel (i.e. they pass from the external application to the cryptographic module in an encrypted and MACed form).

-- The Card Holder must take the necessary measures to ensure that the terminal and/or Card Acceptance Device are controlled by a valid role; Card Holder, Application Operator or CSC. - Management of applet life cycles (load, install, delete, personalize keys), follows the Global platform standard. - Applet and key APDU command management (i.e. download, install, delete, put key) are protected by secure channel MAC (TDES-CBC).
+- The Card Holder must take the necessary measures to ensure that the terminal and/or Card Acceptance Device are controlled by a valid role; Card Holder, Application Operator or CSC. - Management of applet life cycles (load, install, delete, personalize keys), follows the Global platform standard. - Applet and key APDU commands management (i.e. download, install, delete, put key) are protected by secure channel MAC (TDES-CBC).
 Their origin is authenticated, and their integrity verified.
 In particular this protects the applet byte code against tampering when downloaded at post-issuance. - The download of validated applet packages, and the installation of applet instances, may occur either at pre-issuance, issuance or post-issuance. - There may be as many instances of each applet as there are cryptographic module resources available.